swipswaps/project_PyNode/README.md

 # Project PyNode

-The idea behind this project is an attempt to create a small-scale web app that would use a model developed in Python for data processing and its results would be displayed in the App built using modern web-development tools like: NodeJS, React and D3js.
+This project aimed to create a small-scale web app that uses a model developed in Python for data processing and displays its results in an App built using modern web-development tools like: NodeJS, React and D3js.

 # Motivation

-During my two years working as a datas cientist in London, I visited various professional Meet-Ups, where I have come across two communities: data scientists and web-developers.
-It was rather striking, how these two groups keep separately.
-At large, I think it was due to the fact, that the technologies each group uses do not overlap.
+During my two years working as a data scientist in London, I visited various professional Meet-Ups, where I came aross two communities: data scientists and web developers.
+It was rather striking how these two groups keep separate.
+Overall, I think this is due to the fact that the technologies used by each group do not overlap.

-The data scientists community, on the most basic level, often works and develop their models in Python using highly popular libraries like scikit-learn, pandas, NTLK, etc.
+The data science community, on the most basic level, often develops its models in Python using highly popular libraries like scikit-learn, pandas, NTLK, etc.

-At the same time, web developers' most popular programming language is Javascript and their stack includes NodeJS, Express, React, Angular, etc
+At the same time, web developers' most popular programming language is Javascript and their stack includes NodeJS, Express, React, Angular, etc.

+I therefore wanted to develop a project that bridges the divide between data science and web development.
+Web technology is therefore used to make data analysis available to the general public.

 # Project description with a little more details

 The search bar on the screen allows you to search the Guardian articles (using Guardian Api).
 The top-10 most relevant articles are displayed on the left hand side.
-By pressing the "press me" button, backend receives the article id and requests its text, process it in Python and sends back to frontend the results, which are displayed in the form of bubbles on the screen (using D3js library).
+By pressing the "press me" button, the backend receives the article id and requests its text, processes it in Python and sends the results back to the frontend, which are displayed in the form of bubbles on the screen (using D3js library).

 # Screenshots